jolicode/castor/doc/01-basic-usage.md

 #### Using a directory

-Castor will also look for `.castor` directory in the same directory of the `.castor.php` file and load all the PHP files from it.
+Castor will also look for `castor` directory in the same directory of the `castor.php` file and load all the PHP files from it.

-You could then have an empty `.castor.php` file and split your commands in multiple files, like `.castor/hello.php` and `.castor/foo.php`.
+You could then have an empty `castor.php` file and split your commands in multiple files, like `castor/hello.php` and `castor/foo.php`.

 #### Using the `import()` function